doriantaylor/rb-params-registry/README.md

 # `Params::Registry`: A registry for named parameters

-The purpose of this module is to do housekeeping around a set of parameters.
-It enables an organization to specify a single company-wide set of named parameters: their syntax, semantics, cardinalities, type coercions, constraints, conflicts and other interrelationships, groupings, and so on.
-The goal is to enforce consistency of parameters and what they mean, promote re-use, perform input sanitation and other preprocessing chores, and perform consistent, one-to-one, round-trip serialization for things like URI query strings.
+This module enables an organization to specify a single company-wide set of named parameters: their syntax, semantics, cardinalities, type coercions, constraints, conflicts and other interrelationships, groupings, and so on.
+The goal is to enforce consistency over (especially) public-facing parameters and what they mean, promote re-use, perform input sanitation and other preprocessing chores, and do consistent, one-to-one, round-trip serialization for things like URI query strings.

-The theoretical underpinning for `Params::Registry` is a phenomenon called [the symbol management problem](https://doriantaylor.com/the-symbol-management-problem), namely that within a given information system, you have a bunch of _symbols_, which you have to _manage_, and this is a _problem_.
+The theoretical underpinning for `Params::Registry` is a phenomenon I call [the symbol management problem](https://doriantaylor.com/the-symbol-management-problem), namely that within a given information system, you have a bunch of _symbols_, which you have to _manage_, and this is a _problem_.
 `Params::Registry` endeavours to take one category of symbols off the
 table: named parameters that are exposed to the wild through mechanisms like URLs and APIs.

 ## So, query parameters, isn't that like, _super_ anal?